gidmoth/freeswitch-connector/README.md

 more to hook in a backup conveniently or to move to a new host with ease.
 These are file operations, they don't involve the internal xml state.

-Also: connector will update the `/static/store/directory.tar.gz` automatically every time it changes the files in freeswitchs directory.
-If you want to test modifications you do manually in the directory, safe the tarball, do your changes and see if the work.
-If something goes wrong, put the safed tarball bach to `/static/store` and use the following endpoint to restore to a working state.

 #### GET: /api/restore/[directory|dialplan|conferences|freeswitch]

 Restores the respective directory in `/etc-freeswitch` from a previously